 CMHC reports annual pace of housing starts in Canada slowed in March

-The national housing agency says the seasonally adjusted annual rate of housing starts in March came in at 213,865 units, down from 240,927 in February.
+The seasonally adjusted annual rate of housing starts in March came in at 213,865 units, down from 240,927 in February.

 The annual rate of multi-unit urban starts fell 11 per cent to 151,769 for March, while the pace of single-detached urban starts fell 16 per cent to 40,776.